What Is Magnesium Good For? 37 Health Benefits, Deficiency, Side Effects

 - Lost appetite

 It is also possible for low magnesium levels to lead to low potassium or calcium levels in severe cases.

 Certain groups of people are at a heightened risk for magnesium deficiency.
-These include:

 - Patients with gastrointestinal diseases such as Chron’s or celiac disease